appclacks/mirabelle/site/mirabelle/content/_index.md

 ## Streams clocks, real time, continuous queries

-In Mirabelle (and unlike Riemann), **all** streams advance based on the time of the events they receive.
-Because of that, it's super easy to reason about your streams, and to unit test them (the same inputs always produce the same outputs).
+In Mirabelle, **all** streams advance based on the time of the events they receive.
+Because of that, it's easy to reason about your streams, and to unit test them (the same inputs always produce the same outputs).

 In Mirabelle, events arrive by default in streams defined in the Mirabelle configuration file.
 As said previously, the Mirabelle clock for a stream will only advance if you send new events.